 What’s Being Done about Heart Disease in HIV?

 REPRIEVE, which stands for Randomized Trial to Prevent Vascular Events in HIV, is the first large-scale randomized clinical research trial to test a strategy for heart disease prevention among people living with HIV.
 Specifically, REPRIEVE is testing whether a daily dose of a statin (pitavastatin calcium) reduces the risk of heart disease among HIV-infected individuals.

 What are Statin Medications?

 In people without HIV, statin medications reduce cholesterol and prevent heart disease.
 In smaller studies among people with HIV, statins have also decreased inflammation; we need to confirm these findings in larger studies of people with HIV.
-Participants in REPRIEVE have been randomized to receive Pitavastatin Calcium (Livalo) or a placebo pill.
-Pitavastatin Calcium (Livalo) is a statin that is approved by the FDA, and based on current information, Pitavastatin Calcium (Livalo) is considered safe for use with all prescribed antiretroviral therapy regimens.
+Participants in REPRIEVE have been randomized to receive pitavastatin calcium (Livalo) or a placebo pill.
+Pitavastatin calcium is a statin that is approved by the FDA, and based on current information, pitavastatin calcium is considered safe for use with all prescribed antiretroviral therapy regimens.

 More Important Details About REPRIEVE

 REPRIEVE enrolled over 7,500 people with HIV at over 100 clinical sites across 12 countries (click here to see a complete list of sites).
 The trial is being conducted through the AIDS Clinical Trials Network and many other sites approved by the NIH Division of AIDS.